 Above all, this occasion shouldn’t just be about one day, but rather a regular habit!
 Even the simplest of changes to our lifestyle can make a real difference.
 Switch to using an eco-friendly search engine, buy fruit and veg from the shop that isn’t wrapped in plastic, and put on an extra jumper rather than turning on the heating.

 If you’re serious about the planet, then there’s plenty more you can do to live in a greener, more sustainable way, including powering your home with renewable energy, cycling and walking more and driving less (or buying an electric vehicle), reducing your meat and seafood consumption, recycling your waste, planting wildflowers in your garden for the bees and butterflies, and ensuring that your financial investments, for example, your pension fund, are contributing to green jobs and a green economy.
-Be sure to spread the word about Earth Day through social media and let your friends and family know why protecting the earth is essential to you.
+Be sure to spread the word about National Earth Day through social media and let your friends and family know why protecting the earth is essential to you.